M7Tro/comp2011/README.md

+Note: solutions to labs and assignments are intentionally not posted to not shared to not violate the honor code.

 The course vector means that the course consists of, per week, 3 hours of lectures
 2 hours of lab excercises